m-rlt-n/worth_the_surf/README.md

 # Class project for BUSN33200: Artificial Intelligence
-pulls surf quality ratings (optimalScore) from surfline.com and cross references with ROboflow photo archive of images from surfline cams
+pulls surf quality ratings (optimalScore) from surfline.com and cross references with Roboflow photo archive of images from surfline cams